-The scheme helps consumers where to eat or shop for food by giving clear information about the business hygiene rating standards.
+The scheme helps consumers decide where to eat or shop for food by giving clear information about the businesses hygiene rating standards.
 It is operated by the Food Standards Agency in partnership with Local Authorities.

 Under the scheme, cafes, restaurants, pubs, shops and business selling food to the final consumer are given a numerical rating to show how well they comply with food safety standards.
 The better the standard, the higher the numerical rating!
 A score of 5 is the highest rating and 0 is the lowest.